Biggest remaining need for all 32 NFL teams

 Biggest need: Defensive line

 The Lions took care of linebacker and found a veteran running back in LeGarrette Blount on Friday.
 But the Lions' biggest need going into free agency remains their biggest need a week into the new league year: defensive line.
 Detroit needs to find a complement to Ezekiel Ansah and Kerry Hyder in the pass rush and has to bring in a replacement for Haloti Ngata, who left for Philadelphia.
-There are some intriguing options out there at tackle (recently released Johnathan Hankins would be one) but the draft might be where the Lions truly try to solve this problem. -- Michael Rothstein
+There are some intriguing options out there at tackle (recently released Johnathan Hankins would be one), but the draft might be where the Lions truly try to solve this problem. -- Michael Rothstein

 Green Bay Packers